jacobparker16/jacobparker16/README.md

-- 👋 Hi, I’m @jacobparker16
+- 🌱 I’m currently a Data Science intern, set to complete BSc Mathematics with Finance in 22/23
 - 👀 I’m interested in machine learning
-- 🌱 I’m currently a Data Science intern, set to complete BSc Mathematics with Finance in 22/23
-- 💞️ I’m looking to collaborate on basic problem solving
 - 📫 How to reach me jake__parker@outlook.com

 <!---